ddobrin/ddobrin.github.io/_posts/2024/07/06/2024-07-06-Long-document-summarization-techniques-Java-with-Gemini-models.md

 [@UserMessage](https://docs.langchain4j.dev/tutorials/ai-services#usermessage) represents the actual input from the human user interacting with the AI.
 It's the question, prompt, or statement that the user wants the AI to respond to.

 @SystemMesage and @UserMessage can be provided directly as Strings or loaded from a prompt template from resources: `SystemMessage(fromResource = "my-system-prompt-template.txt")` or `@UserMessage(fromResource = "my-user-template.txt")`

 ## #1: Prompt Stuffing

-Stuffing is the simplest summarization technique, as you need only to pass in the content of the entire document  as a prompt in the LLM's content window.
+Stuffing is the simplest summarization technique, as you can pass in the content of the entire document  as a prompt in the LLM's content window.
 However, as prompts for LLMs are token-count-limited, different techniques need to be used for large documents, depending on the size of the content window.

 Google's Gemini models have very large context windows, making them an easy choice summarizing large documents. (see limits [here](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/models))